You can delete an existing environment from VMware Aria Suite Lifecycle. You cannot select and delete a specific product within an environment.

 You can delete both successful and failed environment deployments.
-You can delete environments that are failed to deploy.
-From vRealize Suite Lifecycle Manager 1.2 onwards, you can delete an initiated environment as well.
+You can also delete initiated environments or environments that failed to deploy.

-- Click Manage Environments to delete a successfully installed environment, or delete a failed environment deployment listed under Recent Requests in Home page.
+- Click Manage Environments to delete a successfully installed environment, or delete a failed environment deployment listed under Recent Requests.

-- Click the three dots in the upper right corner of the environment tile, and select Delete Environment.
+- Click the three dots in the upper right corner of the environment tile and then select Delete Environment.

-- (Optional) Select Delete related virtual machines from vCenter to delete all virtual machines associated with this environment from vCenter server.
+- (Optional) Select Delete related virtual machines from vCenter to delete all virtual machines associated with this environment from vCenter.

-If you do not select this option, all virtual machines associated with this environment remain in vCenter after the environment is deleted from vRealize Suite Lifecycle Manager.
+If you do not select this option, all virtual machines associated with this environment remain in vCenter after the environment is deleted from VMware Aria Suite Lifecycle.

 - Select Delete related virtual machines from vCenter to delete virtual machines associated with the environment.

-This option is available only if you have virtual machine associated with an environment in vCenter server.
-If selected, then virtual machines associated to the environment is also deleted from the vCenter server.
-If it is not selected, then only the record of this environment is deleted from the vRealize Suite Lifecycle Manager inventory.
+This option is available only if you have virtual machine associated with an environment in vCenter.
+If selected, virtual machines associated to the environment are also deleted from the vCenter.
+If it is not selected, records of this environment are only removed from VMware Aria Suite Lifecycle.

 - Click DELETE.

-- If you chose to delete virtual machines associate with the environment, verify that the list of virtual machines to delete is correct, and click CONFIRM DELETE.
+- If you deleted virtual machines associate with the environment, verify that the list of virtual machines to delete is correct and then click CONFIRM DELETE.

 - Click CLOSE.

-The environment is removed from vRealize Suite Lifecycle Manager.
+The environment is removed from VMware Aria Suite Lifecycle.